xJARiD/minecraft-spot-pricing/readme.md

 ## FAQ

+**How do I get my XUID for Bedrock server operator?**

+To add yourself or another player admin (OP) you need to know its xuid (Xbox Live ID).
+If you don't know the xuid here are the steps to follow:

+1. Signup on https://xboxapi.com/register and chose the free plan
+1. Validate your registration then click on "Signin to Xbox Live"
+1. Once connected go to https://xapi.us/v2/xuid/GAMER_TAG and replace GAMER_TAG by the player's gamer tag
+1. Its xuid should now be displayed, copy it.

 **Do I need a VPC, or Subnets, or other networking config in AWS?**

 Nope.
 The stack creates everything you need.